-Actions Performance Measure Timeframe Responsibility Theme E: Employees and Elected Members Outcome: Our Elected Members and Employees will be better able to demonstrate commitment to the promotion of the principles of Equality and Good Relations.
-E1.
+Actions Performance Measure Timeframe Responsibility Report presented to the Policy and Resources Committee for consideration.
+2023 - post election D2.
+Review the monitoring information being collected by Council, to identify any potential gaps, or opportunities to capture additional monitoring data.
+Report to be presented to SMT and a subsequent Policy and Resources Committee June 2023 Head of Corporate and Strategic Services Policy Officer (Equality) Outcome: Our Elected Members ar Theme E: Employees and Elected Mem nd Employees will be better able to den the principles of Equality and Good Re nonstrate commitm , , , , , , , , , , , , , , , , , , , E1.
 Increase the awareness of Elected Members in relation to the promotion of Equality of Opportunity, Development and implementation of a Learning and Development Programme.
-March 2020 Head of Policy and Strategic Services Head of Democratic Good Relations and the Disability duties.
+June 2022 Head of Corporate and Strategic Services Good Relations and the Disability duties.
 Participation and attendance figures for each event.
-Ongoing Services Policy Officer (Equality) E2.
-Increase the awareness of Council employees in relation to the promotion of Equality of Opportunity, Development and implementation of a Learning and Development Programme March 2020 Head of Policy and Strategic Services Good Relations and the Disability duties.
+Ongoing Head of Democratic Services Policy Officer (Equality) E2.
+Increase the awareness of Council employees in relation to the promotion of Equality of Opportunity, Development and implementation of a Learning and Development Programme June 2022 Head of Corporate and Strategic Services Good Relations and the Disability duties.
 Participation and attendance figures for each event.
 Ongoing Head of Human Resources Participation of new employees at Corporate Induction sessions Quarterly Policy Officer (Equality) E3.
 Increase the awareness of developments in good practice and concerns/issues raised with Council services.
-Development of a communications programme on Equality and Good Relations for Elected Members and employees Ongoing Policy Officer (Equality) E4.
+Development of a communications programme on Equality and Good Relations for Elected Members and employees Ongoing Policy Officer (Equality)

+Actions Performance Measure Timeframe Responsibility E4.
 Diversity Champion will participate in training and networking events, as required.
 Attendance at events and feedback to include the sharing of good/best practice.
-Ongoing Elected Member (Champion) Head of Policy and Strategic Services.
+Ongoing Elected Member (Champion) Policy Officer (Equality)